Audio

 Debut Recording

 Kim’s first solo recording, John Verrall: Compositions for Piano, highlights her interest in performing and recording new or ‘under-represented’ works for the instrument.
+The album was released in 2005.

 n61808549818_1460821_365721